s175549/deep_rl/README.md

     }
 * train_agent: boolean indicating whether to train the agent (True) or load pretrained agent (False)

 The agent get initialized with 'get_agent(...)' from utils and then the agent can either be trained or evaluated.
-If 'eval_agent' = True, the function calls 'train' from 'train.py' which returns the results from the training.
-The results are plotted and saved in the 'experiments' folder alongside the network parameters.
+If 'train_agent' = True, the function calls 'train' from 'train.py' which returns the results from the training.

-train.py:
+train.py: This is the main training loop for all agents, where the agent interact with the enviroment and gets updated.
+Note that the agents will be updated at different times e.g. REINFORCE after each episode, DQN after each frame.

+### experiments
+All results are plotted and saved in the 'experiments' folder alongside the network parameters and the hyperparameters are saved in json files.

+### utils
+Helper functions for the replay buffer, plotting and saving results to 'experiments', initializing the agents, and illustrating agent performance by rendering the enviroment in 'human' mode.

+### agents